SpecDD Language Specification

 Can read:

-Review repository contracts before editing.
+Review trip storage contracts before editing.

 References